 7. Discuss your idea and what you want.
 Ask as many questions and get all inquiries out of the way.
 Depending on what you give your inspiration image to the artist, they might draw you something based on that or something entirely new based on your ideas only.

 8. You don’t need to finalize the first thing they draw, you can always ask them to change something, or add something.
 Discuss where you would want to get that tattoo and how big you want it.
 Do take the advice of your artist on this as almost every time they are right given they have been doing it for their whole life.

 9. Do get the quotation of the design and ask about any other queries you might have such as the needles they use, the color, and safety measures they follow.

 10. Finally, book the D-Day according to your schedule and your artist’s calendar.

 Few Basic Things to do on the D-day, if You are Getting Your First Tattoo

 Getting a tattoo is a painful and tedious process.
-It can be less or more painful depending upon the placement, the size of the tattoo, and your pain tolerance level too.
+It can be less or more painful depending upon the placement, the size of the tattoo, and your pain tolerance level as well.
 Be prepared with a few basic things in your mind before going for a tattoo.

 - Always take a shower before going to the shop as someone is going to be extremely close and personal with you, so bodily hygiene shouldn’t be a problem.
 Do use some form of body cologne or an After-shower.